Sustainable Flying: is sustainable air travel possible?

 Currently, airlines already fly on biofuels on a small scale.
 This saves up to 80% of carbon emissions.
 Yet, the disadvantage of using biofuels is that it is a few times more expensive than ordinary kerosene.

-The short answer is no. It is best not to fly to be truly sustainable.
+The short answer is no, sustainable air travel is not possible.
+It is best not to fly to be truly sustainable.
 The long answer is that there are certainly ways to ensure that your flight has way less of an impact.
 Such as the choice of airline, seat, route, and CO2 compensation.
 And, of course, occasionally flying a little less would not hurt either.
+In Europe you can travel sustainable by using the train, especially in The Netherlands since their trains are powered by green / sustainable wind energy.
 In the long term (within 50 years), more sustainable flying may be possible.

 If you're planning to fly, offset the carbon emissions of it.
 And book your flight via FlyGRN.
 They compare the cheapest flights and automatically offset your carbon emissions with their revenues.